ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

 language models tend to learn well in this setting ([Brown, et al., 2020](#brown2020fewshot)).
-- **We asked GPT-3 to provide a "reason" why it assigned that label for the given text.** As you'll see later on, we want to improve how an LLM produces this output via a prompting technique.
+- **We asked GPT-3 to provide a "reason" why it assigned that label for the given text.** I don't want to go down the rabbit hole of whether LLMs can reason.
+Instead, think of this as a UI layer that a human annotator can choose to ignore.

 In this blog post, I want to leverage these properties for more complex annotation tasks.
-My goal is to demonstrate how we can leverage large language models like GPT-3 as a UX layer to reduce a human annotator's cognitive load.
+My goal is to demonstrate how we can leverage large language models like GPT-3 as a viable affordance to reduce a human annotator's cognitive load.
 Specifically, I want to explore the application of <u>chain-of-thought prompting</u> ([Wei, et al., 2023](#wei2023chain)) in the context of annotating
 <u>argument mining</u> datasets.

 ## Annotating argument mining datasets is complex...

-In argument mining literature, an argument consists of a <u>claim</u>
+In literature, an argument consists of a <u>claim</u> and a <u>premise</u>
-and a <u>premise</u> ([Palau and Moens, 2009](#palau2009argument)).
-There are many different variations of this task<!-- cite lit review -->, but in our case, we formulate the problem as a text categorization task, i.e., determine whether a given text contains a claim.

-Unfortunately, NLP papers have varying definitions of a claim ([Jakobsen, et al., 2022](jakobsen2022sensitivity)).
+([Palau and Moens, 2009](#palau2009argument)).
+There are many different variations of this task ([Lawrence and Reed, 2019](#lawrence2019argument)), but in our case, we formulate argument mining as a text categorization problem, i.e., determine whether a given text contains a *claim.* Unfortunately, NLP papers have varying definitions of a claim ([Jakobsen, et al., 2022](jakobsen2022sensitivity)), making the annotation process all the more complex.

 <!--
 give examples from different papers
 ...this makes annotating it so complex...
 (maybe talk about inter-annotator agreement in some argument mining datasets)